The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 Code style encompasses the conventions and formatting choices that make code readable and maintainable.
 While the computer doesn't care about indentation, spacing, or naming conventions, these elements are crucial for human developers who need to read, understand, and modify the code.
 Consistent code style makes collaboration easier and reduces the cognitive load when working with code.

-**Investigation Questions:**
+**Question 1**

-1. Look at the indentation in `tasks.js`.
+Look at the indentation in `tasks.js`.
 Notice how the code inside functions is indented with 2 spaces, and code inside `if` statements is indented even further.
 How does this indentation impact your ability to understand the code?

+**Question 2**

-2. Find the variables, functions, parameters, and object property names in the application (search for `const` and `let` keywords).
+Find the variables, functions, parameters, and object property names in the application (search for `const` and `let` keywords).
 Do they clearly describe the content they hold / the functionality they perform?
 What patterns do you see in naming?
 Why is this important?

+**Question 3**

-3. How are imports, exports, functions and code blocks organized?
+How are imports, exports, functions and code blocks organized?
 Is there a logical and consistent flow that makes the code easy to follow?

+**Question 4**

-4. What do you think the reason is that some files are in the `src` sub-folder while other files are in the root of the project.
+What do you think the reason is that some files are in the `src` sub-folder while other files are in the root of the project.
 What is the purpose or benefit of this separation?

 **My Notes:**